kubernetes/website/docs/tasks/federation/set-up-placement-policies-federation.md

 {% capture overview %}

-This page shows you can enforce policy-based placement decisions over Federated resources using an external policy engine.
+This page shows how to policy-based placement decisions over Federated resources using an external policy engine.

-{% endcapture %}

-{% capture objectives %}

-* Deploying Federation and configuring an external policy engine
-* Deploying an external policy engine
-* Configuring placement policies with ConfigMaps
-* Testing placement policies

 {% endcapture %}

 {% capture prerequisites %}